Congress of Racial Equality: Brooklyn Chapter of CORE

+Cleveland Chapter of CORE

+The Cleveland chapter of CORE was heavily involved in the fight against racial segregation in Cleveland Public Schools.
+They partnered with the United Freedom Movement (UFM) led sit-ins, picketing, and obstructed the construction of new schools.
+Ruth Turner and other activists with the Cleveland chapter protested the construction of a new school by laying in excavation ditches, leading to the injury and death of Reverend Bruce W. Klunder in 1964, vice president of CORE.
+After his death, Black students participated in a boycott of Cleveland Public Schools, with 85-95% staying home on April 20, 1964.
+The efforts of UFM and CORE eventually led to the desegregation of Cleveland's schools in the case Reed v.
+Rhodes on August 31, 1976.

 Kentucky Chapter of CORE

 Beginning of CORE in Kentucky

 CORE made significant strides in the civil rights movement in Kentucky, establishing its first chapter in Lexington in 1959.
 This chapter went on to be the strongest and longest-lasting chapter in Kentucky history.
 With other branches established in Louisville, Frankfort, Richmond, and Covington, CORE often collaborated with the NAACP and also other organizations that were a part of the same movement.
-One of the most notable collaborations with the NAACP was the successful challenge against Louisville’s residential segregation ordinance in the case Buchanan v.
+One of the most notable collaborations with the NAACP was the successful challenge against Louisville's residential segregation ordinance in the case Buchanan v.
 Warley on November 5, 1917.

 This victory marked a big turning point in the history of CORE, especially in the state of Kentucky.
 It attracted over 1,000 new members in Kentucky and was one of the first major civil rights victories.
 Although this was a big moment in Kentucky history, the NAACP had initiated direct action protests in Louisville even before CORE entered the state.
 This offered a base for the members of the CORE chapters in Kentucky to work off of and helped make strides in the movements of CORE.